nikhilrpandey/Online-Attendance-System-IT-Project-major-/README.md

 copy Attendance-System-master folder and put this file inside root directory(for xampp is htdocs,for wamp is www and for lamp is var/www/

 ## Database Configuration
-'''Open phpmyadmin.
+Open phpmyadmin.

 Create Database attendance.

 Import database attendance.sql (file available inside the pacakege).

-Open Your browser put inside browser “http://localhost/Attendance-System-master/”.'''
+Open Your browser put inside browser “http://localhost/Attendance-System-master/”.

 ## Brief overview of the technology:
 Front end: HTML, CSS, JavaScript

 HTML: HTML is used to create and save web document.
+E.g. Notepad/Notepad++

-E.g. Notepad/Notepad++ CSS : (Cascading Style Sheets) Create attractive Layout
+CSS : (Cascading Style Sheets) Create attractive Layout

 JavaScript: it is a programming language, commonly use with web browsers.

 Bootstrap : for responsive and mobile friendly design.

 JQuery.

 Ajax.

 ## Back end: PHP, MySQL

 PHP: Hypertext Preprocessor (PHP) is a technology that allows software developers to create dynamically generated web pages, in HTML, XML, or other document types, as per client request.
 PHP is open source software.

 MySQL: MySql is a database, widely used for accessing querying, updating, and managing data in databases.